Shopify Analytics: The Store Owner's Guide to Better Data

 Why Shopify says your conversion rate is 1.4% when it's actually 2.3%

-Shopify's conversion rate is structurally wrong in multiple directions.
+Shopify's conversion rate is wrong, and it's wrong in several directions at once.

 Missing conversions from accelerated checkout.